claottoni/Physalia-Paleogenomics/source/2_ReadsFiltering.rst

 Reads quality filtering
 ***********************

 Reads filtering is a crucial step as it will affect all downstream analyses.
 One of the important things to do is to trim the adapters that were used during the preparation of the genomic libraries.
 For this step we will use the program `AdapterRemoval`_, which performs adapter trimming of sequencing reads and subsequent merging (collapse) of paired-end reads with negative insert sizes (an overlap between two sequencing reads derived from a single DNA fragment) into a single collapsed read.
-Here we have single-end reads, so we are going to just trim the adapters:
 We will analyse the DNA sequences of an ancient sample sequenced in **single-end**.
+With this command, the trimmed reads are written to ``output_single.truncated.gz``, the discarded FASTQ reads are written to ``output_single.discarded.gz``, and settings and summary statistics are written to ``output_single.settings``.

   .. _AdapterRemoval: https://github.com/MikkelSchubert/adapterremoval